-A 68 year old woman who came on my tour then moved to Boquete is paying $102 per month for this health insurance plan.
-You can even get a discount if you pay for 3-6 months in advance.
+A 66-year-old woman who came on my tour then moved to David.
+She is paying $125 per month for this health insurance plan.
+You can even get a discount if you pay 3-6 months in advance.

 Most international and Panama health insurance companies will not issue insurance until you are living in Panama.
 You’ll need to prove that you are renting in Panama or have bought a house.
 And they all have restrictions about how long you can back to your home country to stay insured (usually 6 months maximum).
 So, you cannot buy insurance in Panama at a much lower price, then move back to the United States full time.

 Shop around for health insurance.
 But BEWARE that many insurance “brokers” or agents charge 30-50% more for health insurance.
 You’ll save money by buying your insurance directly from the company instead of using an insurance agent.

 There are other savings when it comes to health care in Panama It cost about $50 to get your teeth cleaned.
 It is less than $1000 for a dental implant.
 A friend had an upper and lower eye lift in Panama City for only $2000.
-These low prices are attracting medical tourist to Panama.
+These low prices are attracting medical tourists to Panama.

 You can go into any lab to order your own lab work without a doctor’s prescription.
 I recently paid $42 for a complete lab workup.
 This price did reflect a 25% Pensionado discount.